mbraverm/mbraverm.github.io/content/research/recent-projects.md

 $$
 I(M_1 M_2; X) = I(M_1; X) + I(M_2; X|M_1)
 $$
-is just a precise way to formalize the intuitive fact that what one lears from two messages $M_1 M_2$ about $X$ can be decomposed into what we learned from the first message plus what we learned from the second message when we already knew the first one.
+is just a precise way to formalize the intuitive fact that what one learns from two messages $M_1 M_2$ about $X$ can be decomposed into what we learned from the first message plus what we learned from the second message when we already knew the first one.
 The *data processing inequality*
 $$
 I(X;F(Y)) \le I(X;Y)
 $$